 The presence of uterine fibroids can inhibit a woman’s sex life, as well as her partner’s, by causing pressure, pain, discomfort, and even stomach aches during and after sex.

-You may be wondering how fibroids can cause stomach aches and cramps after sex and it all adds up to size and location.
-Fibroids can range in size from tiny like a bead to as large as a small watermelon.
+You may be wondering how fibroids can cause pain in the stomach after sex, which can also include aches and cramping.
+It all adds up to the size and location of the fibroids, which can range in size from tiny, like a bead, to as large as a small watermelon.

 They can also grow in various places in and on the uterus and exert pressure on other organs and adjacent pelvic nerves.
 Fibroids that grow near the top of the uterus are most likely the culprits that cause stomach and upper abdominal pain.
 These myomas when very large can exert pressure on the blood supply of the gut (including the stomach) and cause not only stomach/abdominal pain but the loss of appetite.